Daniel Schütz

-Daniel Schütz (born 19 June 1991) is an Austrian professional footballer who plays in Austria for SKN St. Pölten.
-He plays as a midfielder.
+Daniel Schütz (born 19 June 1991) is an Austrian professional football coach and a former midfielder.
+He is an assistant coach with SKN St. Pölten.

+International career

 Schütz has represented his native Austria at Under-17 level.
 Schütz appeared in the Austria U-17 team for their unsuccessful 2008 UEFA European Under-17 Football Championship qualifying round campaign.

+Coaching career

+Upon retiring as a player, he originally moved to Kremser SC as a player and assistant coach, but one month later he was hired as an assistant coach by his former club SKN St. Pölten in August 2024.